 The couple appealed to Florida’s Second District Court of Appeal, arguing that the trial court had allegedly failed to let them raise certain arguments or to present evidence regarding their affirmative defense of setoff or their counterclaim for breach of contract.
 They also argued that they had not been properly served with certain documents by mail, such as the notice of trial.
 Additionally, the couple argued that they were entitled to an award of damages for the owner’s alleged breach of contract or, alternatively, that they should receive title to the land.

-The landowners retained The Law Offices of Robin Bresky to represent their interests in the appeal and seek to uphold the trial court’s judgment.
+The landowners retained Bresky Law to represent their interests in the appeal and seek to uphold the trial court’s judgment.
 Among other points, we argued that the couple failed to provide a transcript to preserve any issue for appeal and that, without a transcript, it should be presumed that sufficient evidence existed to support the adjudication.
 We also argued that the judgment itself shows that the trial court expressly considered the contract and properly rejected the couple’s affirmative defenses and counterclaim.

 As for the couple’s argument that the notice of trial was improper because it was mailed to the wife’s mother’s address, we showed that the couple had specifically asked for such documents to be mailed to that address shortly before the mailing was done, and the wife had admitted that she received other notices there such as a notice of a deposition.
 We also demonstrated that the couple were not entitled to any money damages or to the title to the land.

 In sum, our Answer Brief demonstrated that the trial court provided due process, that the landowners proved their case, and that the judgment was legally and factually correct without any abuse of judicial discretion.
 We further pointed out that the couple’s appeal was marred by their failure to comply with various rules and principles of appellate procedure.